ibm-cloud-docs/BlockStorage/faqs.md

 In the rare case of a LUN being provisioned and attached while the second path is down, when the discovery scan is run for the first time, the host might see a single path returned.
 If you encounter this phenomenon, check the [{{site.data.keyword.cloud}} status page](https://{DomainName}/status?component=block-storage&selected=status){: external} to see whether there's an event that impacts your host's ability to access the storage.
 If no events are reported, perform the discovery scan again to ensure that all paths are properly discovered.
 If both paths are not discovered after the rescan, [create a support case](https://{DomainName}/unifiedsupport/cases/add){: external} so it can be properly investigated.

-## I expanded the volume size of my block storage using the Cloud console, but the size on my server is still the same.
+## I expanded the volume size of my {{site.data.keyword.blockstorageshort}} using the Cloud console, but the size on my server is still the same.
 How do I fix it?
 {: #expandsize}
 {: faq}
 {: support}

-To see the new expanded LUN size, you need to configure your existing block storage disk on the server.
+To see the new expanded LUN size, you need to configure your existing {{site.data.keyword.blockstorageshort}} disk on the server.
 Check your operating system documentation for steps.

 ## Why do I see two disks in Disk Management when adding a single storage device?
 {: #add-mpio}